-From now to Holy Week our gospel readings at daily Mass are mostly from the Gospel of John, which also provides us with the story of the Passion of Jesus on Good Friday and many of our readings during Easter time, as we celebrate the Lord’s Resurrection.
+From now to Holy Week our gospel readings at daily Mass are mostly from the Gospel of John, which also provides us with the story of the Passion of Jesus on Good Friday and many of the readings during Easter time, as we celebrate the Lord’s Resurrection.

 In John’s Gospel what Jesus says and does are continuing signs revealing God through his Son.